nerves-hub/nerves_hub_web/README.md

 Once the server is running, by default in development you can access it at http://localhost:4000

-In development you can login into a pre-generated account with the username `nerveshub` and password `nerveshub`.
+In development you can login into a pre-generated account with the email `nerveshub@nerves-hub.org` and password `nerveshub`.

 ### Running Tests